How to apply

 SAT or ACT Scores

 Candidates entering a Washington approved teaching preparation program may substitute a passing score on one or more sections of the SAT or ACT for the equivalent passing scores on the WEST-B. More information, with specific numeric passing scores is located on the Professional Educator Standards Board (PESB) website.
-If applicable, offical SAT or ACT score reports are a requirement at time of application.
+If your scores are not already on record with UWB, official SAT or ACT score reports are a requirement at time of application.

 Passing scores are: